Changing atmospheric boilers to condensing boilers

-Stuart Turner, Key Account Manager, looks at the critical factors that affect this type of project and why it is vital to assess the current system along with the proposed new scheme.
+We take a look at the critical factors that affect this type of project and why it is vital to assess the current system along with the proposed new scheme.

 Understanding the clients’ philosophy and justification for their approach can identify any aspirations for building excellence such as BREEAM ratings or particular performance criteria.

 In existing buildings a thorough plant room survey will identify factors that, if ignored, could be to the detriment of the project outcome.
 This must not be explored in isolation, but extended to review the building and entire system: